UBC-Thunderbots/Software/docs/useful-robot-commands.md

 ## Yaml

-To change the parameters on the robot, one can alter the filed located in `/home/robot/thunderbots_binaries/config.yml`.
+To change the parameters on the robot, please modify: `/home/robot/thunderbots_binaries/config.yml`.